Skip to main content

 Thank you for taking action.

-Whether you’ve got an idea in mind or you’re seeking inspiration, we’d like to say a big thank you for being here.
-You might be planning a cake sale, a quiz or a mighty physical challenge but whatever you decide on, your actions will help tackle some of the world’s toughest problems.
+Whether you’ve already got a fundraising idea or you’re seeking inspiration, the information on this page can help.
+You might be planning a cake sale, a quiz or a mighty physical challenge.
+Whatever you decide, your actions will help tackle some of the world’s toughest problems.

 Two women in a hut determinedly working on a piece of cloth, finding empowerment amidst desolation.